-- The Knights of Sparta parade will start at the intersection of Jefferson Ave. and Magazine St. The krewe will then continue East (right) down Magazine, and make a left going North up Napoleon Ave.
+- The Knights of Sparta parade will start at the intersection of Napoleon Ave. and Prytania Street.

 - The parade will proceed north until St. Charles Avenue, where the krewe will turn east (right).